Request Public Records

 Pursuant to the Georgia Open Records Act (OCGA 50-18-71 et seq.) and the City of Johns Creek Records Policy, the City Clerk's Office provides copies of City public records.

-To obtain a copy of a public record, please complete the online Request for Public Records form.
-Or, request a paper copy of this form from the at 678-512-3200.
-Fax completed paper forms to 678-512-3244.
+To obtain a copy of a public record, please complete the online Request for Public Records.
+Or, request a paper copy of this form from , and fax your completed paper form to 678-512-3244.

 The City of Johns Creek has passed a resolution adopting a Records Management Policy that fulfills the requirements of both the Federal Government and State of Georgia.
 It establishes a Records Management Program administered by a Records Management Officer appointed by the City Manager.